purplespider/silverstripe-mypswd-tweaks/README.md

 ## Config

 * __Default Paste as Plain Text:__ Makes Past as Plain text in TinyMCE turned on by default.
 Useful to avoid all those stray tags caused by clients pasting from Word.
-* __Disable TinyMCE Icons:__ Disables useless icons such as underline, and brokedn Spell Checker.
+* __Disable TinyMCE Icons:__ Disables useless icons such as underline, and broken Spell Checker.
-* __Default Better Buttons Config File:__ A custom [Better Buttons](https://github.com/unclecheese/silverstripe-gridfield-betterbuttons) config file, with "Save & Close" and "Save & Add" buttons for Create, and "Save & Close" and "Save & Next" for Edit.
+* __Custom [Better Buttons](https://github.com/unclecheese/silverstripe-gridfield-betterbuttons) Config File:__ With "Save & Close" and "Save & Add" buttons for Create, and "Save & Close" and "Save & Next" for Edit.

 ## CMS CSS

 * __Hides Error Pages:__ Hides error pages from the site tree.
-* __Differentiate Hidden Pages:__ Pages that have "Show in menus?" unchecked, are gray in the site tree.
+* __Differentiate Hidden Pages:__ Pages that have "Show in menus?" unchecked, are grey in the site tree.
 * __Dashboard Color Tweak:__ Tweaks the background colour of widgets in [Unclecheese's Dashboard module](https://github.com/unclecheese/silverstripe-dashboard), to match rest of CMS color scheme better.